 But then Europe exploded with what many have called a Second Wave because those countries opened up too soon to restart their dying economies.
 It proved that while aggressive social distancing and lockdowns will slam the brakes on a runaway infection they’re not a long term solution for this disease.
 Reopening too early is like unbuckling your parachute when you think you’ve slowed down enough.

 I’m not an MD or public health expert but I’ve worked for the past 12 of 15 years with people who are.
-I know there isn’t a lot of confidence within the medical community that we’ll have an effective vaccine ready to roll out to the world within the next year or two, if at all, and even that pace would be record breaking.
+I know there isn’t a lot of confidence within the medical community that we’ll have an effective vaccine ready to roll out to the world before 2021.

 (Too wordy?
 Skip ahead to my proposed solution.)

 As we’ve learned, deploying a coherent, omnibus plan to eradicate the virus has turned out to be a difficult task in the US where there are idiotic, hedonistic mask-deniers, unhinged, entitled Karens and short-sighted 18-29 grasshoppers who believe that they’re immune to the disease.
 Making matters worse is a president who’s also living in denial rather than showing some leadership and allowing qualified medical experts to develop a national response plan as did every other OECD country.
 But that horse left the barn back in February.
 The virus is here now, it’s spreading and it ain’t going anywhere anytime soon.